 I went ahead with the payment because I like to think this agent is different (lol).
 After all, none of those multiple sampled agents has shown me a place that had any fair chance, meaning this agent has to amount to something.
 Plus, the interaction is great, I guess.

-Final Apartment Resolution
+Final House Resolution

 And how much abrupt options would I see in 4days having a 7-6 job?
 Some weeks have gone by without getting calls from agents on available renting, which is very normal.
 So 4 days wouldn’t make a ton of difference missing out on other agents’ calls I suppose.